OVERVIEW

 In accordance with the provision of Section 134(5)(e) of the Companies Act, 2013, and as per the provisions of the SEBI (LODR), Regulations, 2015, the Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
 Such Internal Financial Controls were found to be adequate for a Company of this size.
 The controls are largely operating effectively since there has not been identification of any material weakness in the Company.
 The Directors have in the Directors Responsibility Statement under paragraph (e) confirmed the same to this effect.
 The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and timely preparations, reliable financial information.
 The Company has adopted accounting policies which are in line with Indian Accounting Standards ("Ind AS").

-Pursuant to the provisions of the Section 134(5)(f) of the Act, the Company during the year devised proper systems and continued to ensure compliance with the provisions of all applicable laws.
+Pursuant to the provisions of Section 134(5)(f) of the Companies Act, 2013, the Company during the year devised proper systems and continued to ensure compliance with the provisions of all applicable laws.
 Any matter that required attention was immediately dealt with.
 The compliance system was largely found to be adequate and operating effectively.
 The Directors have in the Directors Responsibility Statement under paragraph (f) confirmed the same to this effect.

 The Internal Auditors monitor and evaluate the effectiveness and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiaries.
 Based on the report of Internal Auditors, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
 Significant audit observations and corrective actions thereon are presented to the Audit Committee of the Board.